- Scientific name: Coryphaenoides rupestris

 - Feeds on: Predatory fish which feeds mostly on small fish and squid, as well as mid-water crustaceans.

 - Description: Large, rounded head.
-Body tapers down to pointed end.
+Body tapers down to pointed tail.
 Eyes are large, the mouth is relatively small, and there is a small barbule present on the chin.
-Scales are large, hard and closely connected to the body with very small spines present, giving this species a tough skin.
+Scales are large, hard giving this species a tough skin.
 The first dorsal fin is very high and triangular, with the second dorsal fin very small, long and barely visible.
 The anal fin is elongated and runs the length of the underside of the body.
 Flanks and back are usually grey to light brown in colour with fins sometimes being black.

 The roundnose grenadier is a deep sea species of fish which was, like the orange roughy, mostly ignored by commercial fisheries until the 1970s.
-Since then it has been exploited heavily and is now in serious trouble, leading to the International Union for the Conservation of Nature to class it as a Critically Endangered species on a global basis and Endangered in European waters.
+Since then it has been exploited heavily to the extant that the species is at risk of extinction.
+The International Union for the Conservation of Nature to class it as a Critically Endangered species on a global basis and Endangered in European waters.

 The roundnose grenadier is a very deep water fish which can be found in depths of several hundred metres but is more commonly found at around 1500 – 2000 metres.
 In British and Irish waters this restricts the roundnose grenadiers distribution to the very deep waters of the Rockall Trough to the west of Ireland and the Faroe-Shetland Channel to the north of Scotland.
 It is found elsewhere in the world around deep-water seamounts (underwater mountains) and continental slopes, with populations of roundnose grenadier found around the New England Hotspot in the middle of the Atlantic, in the deeper waters around the Grand Banks and Georges Bank in North America and in the deep waters around Iceland, Greenland and Scandinavia.